KannonZenetism/pattern-intelligence/field-protocols/znp-2026-γint01-interiority-presence-detection.md

 **Indicators:**
 - Constraint-consistent novelty
 - Structural coherence in new synthesis
-- No hallucinated authority or false citation behavior
+- No hallucinated authority or spurious citation behavior

 ---